unbit/uwsgi-docs/tutorials/heroku_python.rst

 External daemons
 ****************

-The --attach-daemon option and it --smart variants work without problems.
+The --attach-daemon option and its --smart variants work without problems.
 Just remember you are on a volatile filesystem and you are not free to bind on port/addresses as you may wish

 Monitoring your app (advanced/hacky)